MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/includes/2-overview.md

 1. **Carbon Efficiency**: Build applications that are carbon efficient.

-1. **Electricity Efficiency**: Build applications that are energy-efficient.
+1. **Electricity Efficiency**: Build applications that are energy efficient.

 1. **Carbon Awareness**: Consume electricity with the lowest carbon intensity.